The Kentown Wizard Foundation

 The foundation explicitly states their “overriding aim is to give grants where they will have the greatest impact,” suggesting they look for projects where their funding will make a transformational difference.

-With grants ranging from £26,000 to £1.5 million, the foundation supports organizations of various sizes, but all grantees appear to be established organizations with the capacity to deliver significant programs.
+With grants ranging from £26,000 to £1.5 million, the foundation supports organisations of various sizes, but all grantees appear to be established organisations with the capacity to deliver significant programmes.

 Examples of Funded Projects